HeZhang1994/weibo-crawler/README.md

 2. Run `run_WeiboCrawler.py` to crawl Weibo data of target Weibo user.

-3. The Weibo data will be saved in the pre-specified folder.
+3. The Weibo data will be saved in the pre-specified folder (e.g., `/WeiboData_JJY`).

+  1. The text of posts will be saved in a TXT file (see `/WeiboData_JJY/JJY_Weibo_PostRecords.txt` as an example).

+  2. The images and videos of posts will be saved in separated folders.

 <br>